Tuesday 21st April

-Anzac Day 2018 marked the 103rd anniversary of the Gallipoli landing by Allied forces.
+Anzac Day 2020 marks the 105th anniversary of the Gallipoli landing by Allied forces.
 As we reflect on this famous and sacred battle, many people ask: "Why did Gallipoli happen?"
 The answer to this question is very complex and like much of history, it's influenced by personal perspective.
 In this post, we explore the circumstances behind Gallipoli.

 To say that the Gallipoli landing was controversial is an understatement.
 This controversy has been (and still is) fuelled by a great deal of conflicting opinion.
 When answering the question 'Why did Gallipoli happen?", many aspects need consideration.
 Relationships, politics, military strategy and geography all have a part to play in the answer.